MM-ISTS: Cooperating Irregularly Sampled Time Series Forecasting with Multimodal Vision-Text LLMs: Introduction

-To efficiently align the high-dimensional semantic space of MLLMs with temporal features, we propose an Adaptive Query-Based Feature Extractor, which employs a set of learnable queries~\citep{DBLP:conf/icml/0008LSH23} to interact with MLLMs with cross-modal alignment.
-This mechanism acts as an information bottleneck, compressing the vast visual-textual tokens into fixed-length representations aligned with temporal features, effectively filtering out redundant noise while reducing computational overhead during the fusion stage.
-Finally, a \text{Multimodal Alignment Module} is designed to fuse these three-fold multimodal representations.
-It includes a Modality-Aware Gating network that handles irregular data statistics (such as local sparsity levels and variance) to dynamically assign importance weights across the ISTS encoding module and cross-modal vision-text encoding module.
-This allows the model to leverage general knowledge from MLLMs when numerical data is missing or sparse, enabling accurate predictions with low-quality data.
+To efficiently align the high-dimensional semantic space of MLLMs with ISTS representations, we propose an Adaptive Query-Based Feature Extractor, which employs a set of learnable queries to extract visual-textual information from MLLMs.
+This mechanism acts as an information bottleneck, compressing the MLLM output token sequence into fixed-length representations aligned with ISTS representations, filtering out redundant noise while reducing computational overhead during the fusion stage.
+Finally, a Multimodal Alignment module is designed to fuse ISTS representations with multimodal representations.
+It includes a Modality-Aware Gating network that handles irregular data statistics (such as local sparsity levels and variance) to dynamically assign importance weights between the ISTS Encoding module and Cross-Modal Vision-Text Encoding module.
+This allows the model to use general knowledge from MLLMs when numerical data is sparse, enabling accurate predictions with low-quality data.

-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=0.4cm, topsep=0.4pt] \item To the best of our knowledge, we propose MM-ISTS, the first multimodal ISTS forecasting framework augmented by vision-text LLMs. \item We design a novel cross-modal vision-text encoding module that automatically converts ISTS into irregularity-aware images and prompt-enhanced text, with ISTS encoding extracting enriched temporal features. \item An innovative adaptive query-based feature extractor is proposed to compress MLLM knowledge, including a modality-aware gating mechanism, which aligns heterogeneous multimodal features, mitigating the modality gap. \item We report on experiments using real data, which offer evidence of the effectiveness of the proposals, showing that MM-ISTS outperforms state-of-the-art baselines. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize}[leftmargin=0.4cm, topsep=0.4pt] \item To the best of our knowledge, we propose MM-ISTS, the first multimodal ISTS forecasting framework augmented by vision-text LLMs, using temporal, visual, and textual modalities. \item We design a Cross-Modal Vision-Text Encoding module that automatically converts ISTS into irregularity-aware images and structured text prompts, while the ISTS Encoding branch extracts enriched temporal features from historical observations. \item We propose an Adaptive Query-Based Feature Extractor to compress MLLM token embeddings into multimodal representations, and a Modality-Aware Gating mechanism to align heterogeneous multimodal features and mitigate the modality gap. \item Extensive experiments on real-world datasets demonstrate that MM-ISTS outperforms state-of-the-art baselines. \end{itemize}